 In addition to legislation designed to facilitate western settlement, the U.S. government assumed an active role on the ground, building numerous forts throughout the West to protect and assist settlers during their migration.
-Forts such as Fort Laramie in Wyoming (built in 1834) and Fort Apache in Arizona (1870) served as protection from nearby Indians as well as maintained peace between potential warring tribes.
+Forts such as Fort Laramie in Wyoming (built in 1834) and Fort Apache in Arizona (1870) served as protection from nearby Native Americans as well as maintained peace between potential warring tribes.
 Others located throughout Colorado and Wyoming became important trading posts for miners and fur trappers.
 Those built in Kansas, Nebraska, and the Dakotas served primarily to provide relief for farmers during times of drought or related hardships.
 Forts constructed along the California coastline provided protection in the wake of the Mexican-American War as well as during the American Civil War.
 These locations subsequently serviced the U.S. Navy and provided important support for growing Pacific trade routes.
-Whether as army posts constructed for the protection of white settlers and to maintain peace among Indian tribes, or as trading posts to further facilitate the development of the region, such forts proved to be vital contributions to westward migration.
+Whether as army posts constructed for the protection of White settlers and to maintain peace among Native tribes, or as trading posts to further facilitate the development of the region, such forts proved to be vital contributions to westward migration.

 WHO WERE THE SETTLERS?